kennyanju/ImplementingLBwithShellScript/LBwith Shell/LBwithShell.md

 ```

-# open the VI editor and paste the copied script
+### Open the VI editor and paste the copied script
 ```bash
 sudo vi install.sh
 ```

 ![Alt text](<Screenshot 2024-02-06 at 09.44.58.png>)

+### Change the permissions on the script to allow it to run
 ```bash
 sudo chmod +x install.sh

 ```
+### Run the script and pass in the public IP of your EC2
 ```bash
 ./install.sh PUBLIC_IP
 ```